 I like to buy frozen, shelled, and deveined raw shrimp in big bags.
 I keep it in the deep freeze, and then whenever I get a shrimp craving, I know I don't have to head to the store!

-To quickly defrost shrimp, that you are going to cook straight away, place your shrimp in a bowl, cover room temperature water, and ½ tsp of salt.
+To quickly defrost shrimp, that you are going to cook straight away, place your shrimp in a bowl, cover room temperature water, and ½ teaspoon of salt.
 Let the shrimp sit for 15 minutes, and they should have defrosted fully.
 Drain the shrimp and pat dry with kitchen paper towel.

 If you have time, and forethought, defrost the shrimp overnight in the refrigerator.
 Again, drain any liquid away and pat dry.